An Example Of A Uri Would Be

 Q: How do I encode special characters in a URI?

 A: Special characters in a URI must be encoded using percent-encoding.
 This involves replacing each special character with a percent sign (%) followed by two hexadecimal digits representing the character's ASCII code.
-For example, a space character is encoded as %20.
+As an example, a space character is encoded as %20.
 Most programming languages and web frameworks provide built-in functions for URI encoding and decoding.

 Q: What is the difference between an absolute URI and a relative URI?